 When a user wants to achieve an action, like buying or ordering something.
-For example, typical transactional keywords could include “buy”, “cheap”, “order”.
+For example, typical transactional keywords in ecommerce SEO could include “buy”, “cheap”, “order”.

 This is when a user knows exactly what they want, it could be a brand name or even something like “Facebook login”

 Thorough keyword research is a vital aspect of any SEO-led content strategy because it allows you to uncover the terms, phrases, questions and answers that are important to your users or customers – and their intent, allowing you to unlock them with your very best content.